ultradaylight/AureShame/README.md

 ## Legal Disclaimer

-AureShame is an artistic project and does not guarantee any financial or investment returns.
+AURESHAME is an artistic project and does not guarantee any financial or investment returns.
 The NFTs are purely for artistic and emotional exploration, and by minting, you acknowledge that the project is meant to provide unique, thought-provoking experiences.